 I know you're super busy managing your channel - i understand how tough it is as I myself struggle with the same problem with my website.

 What channel?
 And how would you know I'm busy and doing it tough?
 The attempt at empathy is so generic you could just as well be talking about the problem of rising damp or naughty children.

 If you review my album/whatever you'll first one to write about it, kind of an exclusive partnership and I'll promote it for you on social media.

 Sigh.
 I kind of admire the chutzpah of such a bald-faced request for me to sell out.
-Perhaps this is the new normal thanks to the legions of astroturfers, fake reviewers and paid shills disguised as bloggers that we now find online.
+Perhaps this is the new normal thanks to the legions of astroturfers, fake reviewers, shills disguised as bloggers and paid "influencers" that we now find online.

 On that gloomy note, rant over.